empriselab/RCareWorld/README.md

 # Download Guide
 <!-- - Clone the repo: `git clone https://github.com/empriselab/RCareWorld.git`
-- Switch to the `phy-robo-care` branch: `cd RCareWorld` and then `git checkout phy-robo-care ` --> Clone the `phy-robo-care` branch of the repo: `git clone -b phy-robo-care https://github.com/empriselab/RCareWorld.git`
+- Switch to the `phy-robo-care` branch: `cd RCareWorld` and then `git checkout phy-robo-care ` --> Clone the `phy-robo-care` branch of the repo:

+`git clone -b phy-robo-care https://github.com/empriselab/RCareWorld.git`

 # Install Guide
 First of all, please ensure that conda is installed on your computer.
 For details, refer to the conda installation guide: [Conda Installation Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

+We highly recommend Ubuntu.
+If you are using Windows, we strongly recommend using WSL (Windows Subsystem for Linux).
+Here is the [WSL Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install).

+## Ubuntu Users
-Also, please install `libassimp`.
-Ubuntu users can install it with this command:
+Please install `libassimp` and other necessary accessories with this command:
 ```
     sudo apt-get update
-sudo apt-get install libassimp-dev
+    sudo apt-get install libassimp-dev libopenblas-dev liblapack-dev
+    pip install --upgrade open3d
 ```
+## Windows User
+Install [Visual Studio](https://visualstudio.microsoft.com/downloads/) to get started.

+Additionally, to ensure your computer can run smoothly even without a GPU, please install the NVIDIA driver!
+If you have a GPU, please proceed to install the NVIDIA GPU driver from the official [NVIDIA Driver Downloads](https://www.nvidia.com/Download/index.aspx).

+## Install Rcareworld
 Then you can install the rcareworld!

 <!-- - Create a conda environment with Python 3.10: `conda create -n rcareworld python=3.10`